 •You should have GCSEs in maths, English and science, grade C/4 or above.
 Equivalency tests are available.

 We welcome graduates from a range of backgrounds; previous recent relevant experience with young children is preferable but not essential.
 We are looking for high-calibre students who can demonstrate real passion and commitment to teaching; students who are resilient and resourceful, creative, hard working and who show a willingness to learn and reflect on their own development.

 • Our programme is school led – you will be learning from highly skilled teachers in a real classroom.

-• Our motivation for running the programme is to supply all the schools in our alliance with ‘home-grown’, skilled teachers – we are invested in making you the best teacher you can be and securing you a job at the end.
+• Our motivation for running the programme is to supply all the schools in our alliance and Trust with ‘home-grown’, skilled teachers – we are invested in making you the best teacher you can be and securing you a job at the end.

 • North Star Teaching School Alliance supports entrants to the profession through every stage in their career – from NQT to Headship.
-Your teacher-training year is just the first step in a rich career supported by high-quality CPD.
+Your teacher-training year is just the first step in a rich career supported by high-quality CPLD.

 • We have a track record of supporting trainees through all the challenges of undertaking the programme.
 We pride ourselves on our responsiveness to any obstacles you might meet along the way.

 • Ours is a local model – tutors from Leeds Trinity University come to us to deliver the Professional Development element of the programme, so your travelling time from home will be minimal throughout.

 Leeds Trinity University has an established reputation, regionally and nationally, of being one of the UK's leading providers of teacher training courses.
 Their outstanding courses are taught by a highly experienced team that understands the learning needs of children, from the early years of 0–5 years, right through to primary education of 5–11 years.
 According to the latest National College for Teaching and Leadership figures 99% of their recent Primary Education graduates are working in teaching positions.